 If you’re a smoker looking to kick the habit, you might wonder if you can smoke hops in place of tobacco.
 In short, yes, you can smoke hops, and mixed with other herbal blends it is a good tobacco alternative.
 But before you jump straight into smoking hops, there are some essential things to know about this curious alternative, so always do your own research and consult your doctor.

-As part of your switch from smoking pure Green or smoking tobacco to including herbal smoking blends in your next spliff, you may find that smoking Damiana or smoking Raspberry Leaf may also suit you as base smokable herbs.
+As part of your switch from smoking pure Green or smoking tobacco to including herbal smoking blends the next time you roll a spliff, you may find that smoking Damiana or smoking Raspberry Leaf may also suit you as base smokable herbs.
 You can discover these herbs to smoke and roll your own herbal cigarettes from Meo Marley's products!

 Do you hate the burning sensation in your throat when smoking?
 If that’s the case, try out our Exhale Herbal Rolling Filler, which provides a soothing sensation when inhaling and provides a light and enjoyable peppery aroma to your smoke.